plagurex/advanced-light-graph/README.md

 ## Browser Compatibility
 The library works in all modern browsers that support SVG elements.
 Ensure your environment supports ES6 modules.

----

-## Conclusion
-The Infographics Library is designed for simplicity and scalability, offering powerful tools for creating professional-grade data visualizations.
-It’s perfect for dashboards, reports, and any application requiring dynamic infographics.